-Light bulbs and fixtures suspended over mineral waters in any stage of production should be of a safer type and protected to prevent contamination of mineral waters in case of breakage.
+Light bulbs and fixtures suspended over drinking water in any stage of production should be of a safer type and protected to prevent contamination of drinking water in case of breakage.

-A.4.4.7 Ventilation
+A.3.4.7 Ventilation

 Adequate ventilation should be provided to prevent excessive heat, steam condensation and dust and to remove contaminated air.
 The direction of the airflow should never be from a dirty area to a clean area.
 Ventilation openings should be provided with a screen or other protecting enclosure of non-corrodible material.
 Screens should be easily removable for cleaning.